Maria7F/Data-Science-Cleaning-dataset/README.md

 # NYC Restaurant Inspections
 #### Question/need:
-* What kind of restaurant cuisines got inspected?
+* What was the most borough got inpected
 * What is the most repeatedly violation that got the restaurant to be inspected?
-* Can you predict restaurants closing?
+* what is the flow of critical and not critical over the years
-* What is the most popular street that got inspected?
+* what is the most violation is repeated
-* Are there restaurants in the same building?

 #### Data Description:
 * Restaurant inspections for permitted food establishments in NYC.
 Restaurants are graded on A-F scale with regular visits by city health department.